More Homework Help

-Featured Artist: Ashley Bryan: Ashley Bryan grew up in the Bronx in New York City.
+African American artist Ashley Bryan grew up in the Bronx in New York City.
 When he was a little boy his parents noticed right away that he loved to draw and paint and make things.
 They did everything they could to make sure he had art supplies to create things with.
 After he graduated from high school he wanted to go to college and study art.
 He interviewed for a spot at an art institute.
+He says in his autobiography Ashley Bryan Words to My Life’s Song,”

 The interviewer stated that mine was the best portfolio that he had seen.
 However, he also informed me that it would be a waste to give a scholarship to a colored person.